giacomo-folli/balls/README.md

 # Balls

-This project is a simulation of bouncing balls built using the `nannou` crate.
+This project is a simulation of bouncing balls created with the `nannou` crate.
+It's a simple project to to learn some basic physics and graphics concepts.

+Here's a quick look at the simulation in action:
 ![output gif](/output1.gif)

 ## How to Run